 Effective eye care and sight loss services are a key component of efficient local health and well-being services.

 The UK Vision Strategy offers straightforward and comprehensive advice and guidance to help commissioners and commissioning groups through all stages of the eye care commissioning process that covers:

-Find out more about effective eye care commissioning on the UK Vision Strategy website.
+Find out more about effective eye care commissioning below.

 Our recent report highlights how Commissioners can help prevent unnecessary sight loss in wet AMD patients by improving the wet AMD pathway and understanding the urgency of diagnosis and treatment.